PunGy/shik/README.md

 ## Language Features
 - Pipeline operator (`$>`) for function composition
 - First-class functions and lambdas
-- Pattern matching capabilities
+- Pattern matching capabilities (in progress)
 - Rich standard library for working with system
-- Lazy evaluation where appropriate

 ## Example